teddyterminal/census_language/instructions.md

-1880
+1890
 ------

-1880 was the first census in the hands of appointed enumerators, as opposed to U.S. Marshals.
-Chinese refers to all East Asians, Indian refers to Native Americans.
+Indian refers to Native Americans.

-Races noted: White, Black, Mulatto, Chinese, Indian
+Races noted: White, Black, Mulatto, Quadroon, Octoroon, Chinese, Japanese, Indian

 ------

-_Color.—_ It must not be assumed that, where nothing is written in this column, "White" is to be understood.
-The column is always to be filled.
-Be particularly careful in reporting the class _Mulatto._ The word is here generic, and includes quadroons, octoroons, and all persons having any perceptible trace of African blood.
-Important scientific results depend upon the correct determination of this class in schedules 1 and 5.
+4. _Whether white, black, mulatto, quadroon, octoroon, Chinese, Japanese, or Indian._

+Write _white, black, mulatto, quadroon, octoroon, Chinese, Japanese,_ or _Indian,_ according to the color or race of the person enumerated.
+Be particularly careful to distinguish between blacks, mulattoes, quadroons, and octoroons.
+The word ‘‘black’’ should be used to describe those persons who have three-fourths or more black blood; ‘‘mulatto,’’ those persons who have from three-eighths to five-eighths black blood; ‘‘quadroon,’’ those persons who have one-fourth black blood; and ‘‘octoroon,’’ those persons who have one-eighth or any trace of black blood.